Security and the Immune System Metaphor

 The immune system metaphor may be a great marketing device for providing non-techie executives a high-level overview of a security product, but sticking too closely to the analogy is likely to be misleading.
 As Marcus Ranum wrote in 2003, computers are not biological entities.
 He further pointed out that computer functions differ from this anology in several ways:

-• Computers can temporarily "opt out" of their biosphere by being turned off or unconnected from the network.
+Computers don't heal themselves.
+Once they're down they stop getting better on their own.
+Once you unplug them they stop getting worse.
+Computers can temporarily "opt out" of their biosphere by being turned off or unconnected from the network.
 During their disconnected state they can heal, with help from their friends the system administrators.
+Computers, unlike biological organisms, can rapidly share immunity without having to actually be exposed to the pathogen in question.

-• 0 Comments:
+0 Comments:

 Post a Comment